dsl-unibe-ch/Introduction-to-Python/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/KingaS03/Introduction-to-Python)

 Please read the PowerPoint "ShortIntoSlides" first.
+It is in the folder "IntroductorySlides".
+Do not look at the html verrsion, as it is outdated.

 # Introduction to Python Course